ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 ## Chapter 7: Build Your Team
 - Assess existing team members; Align and motivate them; establish new processes to promote team work
 - Avoid common traps:
-    - do not criticize people who led before you arrived, nothing to gain from this, evaluate the impact, concentrate on assessing current behavior;
+    - Do not criticize people who led before you arrived, nothing to gain from this, evaluate the impact, concentrate on assessing current behavior;
-    - keeping the existing team too long, establish deadlines and conclusions about the team in first 90 days
+    - Keeping the existing team too long, establish deadlines and conclusions about the team in first 90 days
     - Not balancing stability and change: find the right balance
     - Not working on organizational alignment and team development in parallel, be sure to understand the destination, route, and ship, captain 👨‍✈️.
     - Not holding on to the good people